-Key Action Ty be Description Action Organisation's project role Lead Organisation (if not reporting organisation) Private Partners Public Partners 3rd Sector Partners Outputs Comments Partnership Norking ZetTrans is, by definition, a partnership.
+Key Action Type Description Action Organisation's project role Lead Organisation (if not reporting organisation) Private Partners Public Partners 3rd Sector Partners Outputs Comments Partnership Working ZetTrans is, by definition, a partnership.
 It works with communities, key stakeholders and other partners, to achieve its Vision, and meet its Strategic objectives by addressing the Main Issues as identified through consultation.
 Led by ZetTrans, a multi-agency group, known as the Active Travel Group, has been meeting since October 2018 to coordinate efforts to develop further active travel infrastructure for Shetland.
-The group consists of representatives from Shetland Islands Council (Roads, Planning, Schools, Sport and Leisure, Transport Planning and Community Planning & Development), NHS Shetland (Public Health and Estates), Shetland Recreational Trust, Visit Scotland, Scottish Natural Heritage, Police Scotland and Shetland Association of Community Councils.
+The group consists of representatives from Shetland Islands Council (Roads, Planning, Schools, Sport and Leisure, Transport Planning and Community Planning & Development), NHS Shetland Recreational Trust, Visit Scotland, Scottish Natural Heritage, Police Scotland and Shetland Association of Community Councils.
 Unlike the majority of Scottish RTPs, ZetTrans does not currently have a dedicated Active Travel Officer.
 The Active Travel Group agreed in December 2018 that consultants should be appointed to develop an Active Travel Strategy and Action Plan for Shetland, linked to relevant local and national policies and strategies.
 The strategy should build on the work to date (including the Low Carbon and Active Travel Hub Network - Feasibility Study), and provide a focus and direction for the development of active travel infrastructure, facilities and promotion going forward.
-It must take account of and reflect the specific connectivity challenges Shetland faces as a largely rural island community.
-The strategy will provide a basis for the appointment of an Active Travel Officer to coordinate future activity.
-An application for funding to cover the cost of employing consultants will be submitted to ZetTrans in May 2019.
-The Active Travel Strategy will help to delivery the overarching Active Shetland Strategy 2018-2023.
-ZetTrans Board noted this strategy in February 2019 and agreed to work with all relevant partners to assist in its delivery.
-Active Travel Strategy and Action Plan.
-The Active Travel Strategy and associated Action Plan will incorporate proposals from the L Carbon and Active Travel Hub Network - Feasibility Study undertaken in 2017.
+It must take account of and reflect the specific connectivity challenges Shetland faces as a largely vural island community.
+The strategy will provide a Lead Active Travel Strategy and Action Plan.
+The Active Travel Strategy and associated Action Plan will incorporate proposals from the Low Carbon and Active Travel Hub Network - Feasibility Study undertak in 2017, and build on existing developments.